Anosov flows in dimension 3 from gluing building blocks with quasi-transverse boundary: Periodic orbit complement as JSJ piece of a transitive Anosov flow

 \begin{rmk} If $\sigma'$ is a combinatorial type which coincides with a combinatorial type $\sigma$ on the complementary of an integer in $\Z/(n+1)\Z$, then this integer does not correspond to a marked leaf, by parity of the marked leaves.
 This process thus allows us to add compact unmarked leaves to a boundary lamination. \end{rmk}

-A first step is to build an \say{elementary} intermediate block (Definition~\ref{def: intermediate block}), containing a single periodic orbit. \begin{lemdef} There exists an \imb{} $(V_e,X_e)$, such that : \begin{enumerate} \item \emph{(boundary)} $\partial V_e = V^\iin_e \cup V^\tan_e \cup V_e^\out$, where the entrance boundary $V_e^\iin$ is a single annulus, the exit boundary $V^\out$ is a single annulus, and the tangent boundary $V_e^\tan$ is the union of two annuli tangent to the vector field $X_e$. \item \emph{(maximal invariant set)} the maximal invariant set is a single saddle periodic orbit $O$ with negative multipliers, \item \emph{(boundary lamination)} the boundary lamination $\cL_{X_e}$ is reduced to two compact leaves, one $\gamma^s$ on $V^\iin_e$ and one $\gamma^u$ on $V^\out_e$, corresponding to the intersections of the stable and unstable separatrix of $O$ respectively. \item \emph{(topology)} $V_e$ is homeomorphic to a solid torus $\D^2 \times \S^1$, it is a Seifert fibered space whose regular fiber is freely homotopic to the trace of the stable manifold $\gamma^s$, and has a unique singular fiber homotopic to the periodic orbit $O$. \end{enumerate} Such a block is unique up to orbit equivalence.
+A first step is to build an \say{elementary} intermediate block (Definition~\ref{def: intermediate block}), containing a single periodic orbit.

+\begin{lemdef} There exists an \imb{} $(V_e,X_e)$, such that: \begin{enumerate} \item \emph{(boundary)} $\partial V_e = V^\iin_e \cup V^\tan_e \cup V_e^\out$, where the entrance boundary $V_e^\iin$ is a single annulus, the exit boundary $V^\out$ is a single annulus, and the tangent boundary $V_e^\tan$ is the union of two annuli tangent to the vector field $X_e$. \item \emph{(maximal invariant set)} the maximal invariant set is a single saddle periodic orbit $O$ with negative multipliers, \item \emph{(boundary lamination)} the boundary lamination $\cL_{X_e}$ is reduced to two compact leaves, one $\gamma^s$ on $V^\iin_e$ and one $\gamma^u$ on $V^\out_e$, corresponding to the intersections of the stable and unstable separatrix of $O$ respectively. \item \emph{(topology)} $V_e$ is homeomorphic to a solid torus $\D^2 \times \S^1$, it is a Seifert fibered space whose regular fiber is freely homotopic to the trace of the stable manifold $\gamma^s$, and has a unique singular fiber homotopic to the periodic orbit $O$. \end{enumerate} Such a block is unique up to orbit equivalence.
 It is called the \emph{elementary intermediate block}. \end{lemdef}

 \begin{proof} Consider the suspension of the matrix $A \colon (x,y) \mapsto (-\frac{1}{2}x, 2y)$ on $\R^2 \times \R/\Z$, and $O$ the periodic orbit induced by $(0,0)$.
 Let $V_e$ be a tubular neighborhood of $O$ whose boundary consists of two tangent annuli and two transverse annuli, whose trace in the transverse plane $\R^2 \times \{0\}$ is described by Figure~\ref{fig: elementary block}.
 The block $(V_e, X_e)$ where $X_e$ is the restriction of the suspension \vf{} satisfies the lemma.
 If $(V,X)$ is another intermediate block which satisfies Lemma~\ref{lem: elementary block}, up to push the boundary of $V$ along the vector field we can assume that it is contained in a linearizing neighborhood of the unique periodic orbit $O$.
 Saddle hyperbolic periodic orbits with negative multipliers are all orbit equivalent on a linearizing neighborhood.
 We show with arguments similar to the proof of~\ref{lem: bb to imb} that neighborhoods described by Figure~\ref{fig: elementary block} are orbit equivalent. \end{proof}